LCPQ/gdr_nbody_2021/content/presentations.md

 # Contributed talks

+### Gabriele Riva (LCPQ, Toulouse)

+**Photoemission spectroscopy from the three-body Green’s function**

+We present an original approach for the calculation of direct and inverse photo-emission spectra from first principles.
+The main goal is to go beyond the standard Green’s function approaches, such as the GW method, in order to find a good description not only of the quasiparticles but also of the satellite structures, which are of particular importance in strongly correlated materials.
+Our method uses as a key quantity the three-body Green’s function, or, more precisely, its hole-hole- electron and electron-electron-hole parts.
+We show that, contrary to the one-body Green’s function, satellites are already present in the corresponding non-interacting Green’s function.
+Therefore, simple approximations to the three-body self-energy, which is defined by the Dyson equation for the three-body Green’s function and which contains many-body effects, can still yield accurate spectral functions.
+In particular, the self-energy can be chosen to be static which could simplify a self-consistent solution of the Dyson equation.
+We also show how the one-body Green’s function can be retrieved from the three-body Green’s function.
+We illustrate our approach by applying it to the symmetric Hubbard dimer.

+***

+### Gaspard Kemlin (CERMICS, Paris)

+**Practical error bounds for electronic structure calculations: energy, density matrices and forces**

+ In the field of quantum chemistry, solving electronic structure problems gives rise to a certain number of approximations so that in practice, only approximations of quantities that are of interest (QoI) can be computed.
+Being able to estimate the error between the exact and the approximate quantities is thus crucial, as this information can be used to reduce the high computational cost of numerical methods by an optimization of the approximation parameters, together, and maybe more importantly, to add error bars to QoI calculated from the approximate solution.
+In our context, such QoI are typically the total energy of the system and the forces on the atoms in the system.
+While such error bounds have been developed already some time ago for boundary value problems, the developments of such error bounds in electronic structure are still recent and incomplete.
+So far, no error bound has been proposed for the error estimation of QoI in electronic structure calculations, in particular for the forces of the system.
+This is what we are trying to achieve in this contribution, by developing new error estimators for nonlinear models, nonguaranted but valid asymptotically.
+These bounds are based on an estimation of the error in terms of the residual of the solved equations, which is then efficiently approximated with computable terms.
+We numerically show how accurate these bounds are on a few representative materials systems, namely silicon, gallium arsenide and titanium dioxide.

+***

 ### Derk Kooi (Vrije Universiteit, Amsterdam)

 **London dispersion forces without density distortion: The Fixed Diagonal Matrices method**